taylor-c-williams/taylor-c-williams/README.md

 - 👋 Hi, I’m @taylor-c-williams
 - 👀 I’m interested in ...
 Learning new skills and transitioning into a professional role
 - 🌱 I’m currently learning ...
-Javascript, Python.
-Researching bootcamps.
+Javascript
 - 💞️ I’m looking to collaborate on ...
 Internships, Mentorships
 - 📫 How to reach me ... taylor.callan.williams@gmail.com